 Project CBD contributing writers

-Nishi Whiteley, a business development and marketing consultant, is the author of Chronic Relief: A Guide to Cannabis for the Terminally & Chronically Ill.
-Prior to her current work as a medical cannabis educator, Whitely was the director of international marketing at the Texas Department of Agriculture and a fertilizers industry trends analyst for the Elsevier Group.
+Nishi Whiteley is the author of Chronic Relief: A Guide to Cannabis for the Terminally & Chronically Ill.
+She is also the Director for Americas Business Development at the International Cannabis and Cannabinoids Institute.
+Prior to her current work she was a business development consultant and medical cannabis educator.
+Whitely also served as the director of international marketing at the Texas Department of Agriculture and was a fertilizers industry trends analyst for the Elsevier Group.
 Through her writing and speaking, Whiteley seeks to bridge the gap between cannabis science and safe application.